Learning Representations from Dendrograms: Introduction

-Minimax distance measure is an alternative choice which computes a minimal largest gap among all possible paths between the objects.
-Several studies demonstrate the superior performance of Minimax distances, even compared to metric learning or link-based measures \cite{FarniaT16,FischerRB03NIPS,ChehreghaniSDM16,KimC07icml,KimC13AAAI,NIPS2011_4218,pmlrSingh}.
-Minimax distances have been first employed on clustering problems in two different forms, either as an input in the form of pairwise distance matrix~\cite{ChangY08,Pavan:2007}, or integrated into different clustering algorithms~\cite{FischerB03}.
+Minimax distance measure is an alternative option that computes the minimum largest gap of all possible paths between the objects.
+Several previous works study the superior performance of Minimax distances, compared to metric learning or link-based choices \cite{FarniaT16,FischerRB03NIPS,ChehreghaniSDM16,KimC07icml,KimC13AAAI,NIPS2011_4218,pmlrSingh}.
+Minimax distances have been first used with clustering problems in two ways, either as an input in the form of pairwise distance matrix \cite{ChangY08,Pavan:2007}, or integrated with some clustering algorithms \cite{FischerB03}.
 The straightforward approach to compute the pairwise Minimax distances is to use an adapted variant of the Floyd-Warshall algorithm, whose runtime is $\mathcal O(n^3)$~\cite{Aho:1974}.
 However, the method in \cite{FischerB03} is computationally even more demanding, as its runtime is $\mathcal O(n^2|E|+n^3\log n)$ ($|E|$ is the number of edges in the graph).
-Based on equivalence of Minimax distances over a graph and over any minimum spanning tree constructed on that,~\cite{ChehreghaniAAAI2017} proposes to compute first a minimum spanning tree (e.g., using Prim's algorithm) and then obtain the Minimax distances over that via an efficient dynamic programming algorithm.
-Then, the runtime of computing pairwise Minimax distances reduces to $\mathcal O(n^2)$. \cite{ZhongMMF15} develops a fast minimum spanning tree algorithm and investigates it for efficient computation of pairwise Minimax distances. \cite{YuXMHXLL14,abs-1909-07774} combine Minimax distances with specific clustering methods in closed-form ways.
+Based on equivalence of Minimax distances over a graph and over any minimum spanning tree constructed on that, \cite{ChehreghaniAAAI2017,Chehreghani2020MLj} propose to compute first a minimum spanning tree (e.g., using Prim's algorithm) and then obtain the Minimax distances over that via an efficient dynamic programming algorithm.
+Then, the runtime of computing pairwise Minimax distances reduces to $\mathcal O(n^2)$. \cite{Chehreghani17ICDMminimax} analyzes computing pairwise Minimax distances in different sparse and dense settings. \cite{ZhongMMF15} develops an approximate minimum spanning tree algorithm and investigates it for efficient computation of pairwise Minimax distances. \cite{YuXMHXLL14,abs-1909-07774} combine Minimax distances with specific clustering methods in closed-form ways.